Create a Survey in less than 60 seconds!

 2. Customer portals

 Ensure that there are a lot of ways to connect with your customers every time they log in to the portal.
-It could contain vouchers, new information that might not be available anywhere else for them and more.
-Use the customer portal as a source where you can provide personalized attention which will help increase interaction with the brand and helps in repeat purchases.
+It could contain vouchers, new information that might not be available anywhere else for them, and more.
+Use the customer portal as a source.
+You can provide personalized attention which will help increase interaction with the brand and helps in repeat purchases.

 3. In-app surveys